 Position overview

 The Registered Nurse will assess, plan, implement and evaluate nursing care in collaboration with the multidisciplinary team to achieve exceptional health care.
+Multiple positions are available throughout Canberra Hospital, North Canberra Hospital and University of Canberra Hospital including but not limited to:

 - Relief Pool